thakurmm/popgen/README.md

                 e.g. HG00318   HG00319    HH00320
                 Each of these files has the sample IDs across a specific population, written as a haploid ( _1 and _2): e.g. HG00318_1    HG00318_2     HG00319_1     HG00319_2

+#### 2018 TODOs ####
+- Right now the transition matrix is based on population-level ancestry proportions, so the transition matrix is the same for each individual.
+It would probably be more accurate if the transition matrix is calculated for each individual based on that individual's estimated ancestry proportions (estimated using ADMIXTURE).
+Currently, STRUCTUREpainter only expects the results of ADMIXTURE on the training set, not on the evaluation set ("canvas" set?), which means that this is not a trivial change.

+#### Data Sources ####
+- The file popgen/pops_for_sample_IDs.tsv can be downloaded from http://www.internationalgenome.org/data-portal/sample .
+Select the populations of interest (YRI, CEU and ASW) from the checkboxes, and then select the option to "Download the list" at the top of the page.
+	- Rename the file as pops_for_sample_IDs.tsv
+- The input data files for the vcftools command can be downloaded from http://hgdownload.cse.ucsc.edu/gbdb/hg19/1000Genomes/phase3/ or ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/
+    - As mentioned on this page, the VCF files produced by the final phase of the 1000 Genomes Project (phase 3) are phased (http://www.internationalgenome.org/faq/are-1000-genomes-variant-calls-phased/)

 3. Select out populations of interest: ASW, CEU, and YRI.